APARATE: Adaptive Adversarial Patch for CNN-based Monocular Depth Estimation for Autonomous Navigation: Experimental Results

 \subsection{Evaluation Results}

+To evaluate the influence of the penalized depth loss, we employ the monodepth2 model as the target Monocular Depth Estimation (MDE) model.
+Our patch optimization process is executed over the course of $4000$ epochs, utilizing the Adam optimizer with a learning rate set at $0.01$.
+The patch is scaled to a factor of $0.2$ during this process.

+Initially, a patch is generated through optimization using the conventional loss function.
+As depicted in Figure \ref{results_without}, the region affected by this patch is confined to the immediate vicinity of the patch itself.
+This outcome demonstrates a slightly improved performance compared to the patches featured in \cite{Yamanaka_Access, Cheng_ECCV}.

+Subsequently, we proceed to assess the effects of the modified depth loss outlined in Section \ref{newloss}.
+Upon applying this modified depth loss, the resultant patch effectively conceals the entire object, as confirmed by our experimentation.

-We extend our attack evaluation to include the four MDE models, targeting both classes of objects for each model.
-First, we generate adversarial patches specifically tailored for pedestrians and cyclists.
+We extend our attack evaluation to include the three Monocular Depth Estimation (MDE) models, targeting both classes of objects for each model.
+To commence, we generate adversarial patches specifically tailored for pedestrians and cyclists.
 In this phase, the patch scale is maintained at $0.2$ for consistent testing across the different models.

 Illustrated in Figure \ref{results_ped}, our devised patch demonstrates remarkable effectiveness by entirely concealing the cyclist.
 Intuitively, smaller objects are comparatively simpler to obscure or manipulate in terms of their depth.
 However, achieving this for smaller objects necessitates smaller patches, consequently yielding a relatively diminished impact.